TheSubtleArtist/MyHackMe/README.md

 ## Confidentiality ##
 McCumber wrote:
 > The primary consideration of confidentiality is not simply keeping information secret from everyone else; it is making it available only to those people who need it, when they need it, and under the appropriate circumstances.

+I would argue all day that John McCumber birthed Zero-Trust.
+His definition here does not answer "What is confidentiality".
+Instead, his definition implores the professional to ask a number of questions that lead to Zero-Trust.

+### Who needs access and do the attributes of the subject indicate that access to the object is warrented? ###

 ## Integrity ##